 Deciduoid: Deciduoid cells were initially found in individuals who hadn’t encountered asbestos, with asbestos-related cases discovered at later.
 Deciduoid cells are recognized by their large polygon or oval shapes and well-defined borders.
 These cells are often a particularly aggressive epithelioid subtype.

 Papillary/Well-Differentiated Papillary Mesothelioma: Papillary mesothelioma, also referred to as well-differentiated papillary mesothelioma (WDPM) is a rare form of benign mesothelioma.
 Papillary mesothelioma often isn’t linked to asbestos exposure, which makes it a unique and intriguing form of mesothelioma.
-In addition, there is no clear treatment for papillary mesothelioma although surgery, chemotherapy, or radiation are all potential options.
+In addition, there is no clear treatment for papillary mesothelioma although surgery, chemotherapy or radiation are all potential options.

-Sarcomatoid cells are the rarest of the three major mesothelioma cell types and are the most challenging to treat.
+Sarcomatoid cells are the rarest of the 3 major mesothelioma cell types and the most challenging to treat.
 Microscopic sarcomatoid cells are identified by their large size and spindle shape, typically combined in fibrous-looking bundles.
 In some instances, sarcomatoid cells will have more than one nucleus.
 Sarcomatoid cells don’t form masses like epithelioid or biphasic cells and are more likely to present as small nodules, spreading quickly throughout your body.

 Sarcomatoid cells are considered the most aggressive type of mesothelioma cell and are difficult to diagnose accurately.

 Biopsy samples may be too small to properly test, and these cells look similar to many other forms of cancer.
 Sarcomatoid cells are traditionally combated using surgery and chemotherapy.
-While these treatment options were not particularly effective in the past, recent advancements in chemotherapy cocktails suggest it may be a viable treatment option in the future.
+While these treatment options were not particularly effective in the past, recent advancements in chemotherapy drug combinations suggest it may be a viable treatment option in the future.